websockets/ws/doc/ws.md

 ## WS Error Codes

 Errors emitted by the websocket may have a `.code` property, describing the specific type of error that has occurred:

-### WS_ERR_INVALID_DATA_PAYLOAD_LENGTH
+### WS_ERR_UNSUPPORTED_MESSAGE_LENGTH

-A data frame with an unexpectedly long payload was received.
+A message was received with a length longer than the maximum supported length for this endpoint.

 ### WS_ERR_INVALID_CONTROL_PAYLOAD_LENGTH